 You never have to commit to anything to start.
 Message us on WhatsApp or call, tell us roughly what you have, and send a few clear photos for a quick indicative figure.
 Nothing leaves your hands until you decide it should, and there is no obligation even then.

 Cromer is a Victorian seaside town on the north Norfolk coast, known for its pier, its lifeboat history and its crab fishery.
-It has a long-established, notably older population, the kind of settled community that accumulates jewellery across decades.
+It has a long-established, notably older population.
+Payment follows acceptance by Faster Payments, usually within the hour on a working day.
 Selling from Cromer is entirely postal and UK-wide, so there is no shop to visit on this stretch of coast.

 How it works